mnubo/node-red-contrib-mnubo/nodes/mnubo/README.md

 This is the implementation of the mnubo's SmartObjects functionality in the node-red environment.

-Note that this package is also compatible with other node-red environment, like IBM Bluemix and AT&T Flow.
+Note that this package is also compatible with other node-red environments, like IBM Bluemix and AT&T Flow.

 ---
 #<a name="section3"></a>2.
 Architecture